Teofimo Lopez, boxing’s newest undisputed champion, demands respect

 After commanding the center of the ring over the first half of the fight, Lopez withstood a valiant comeback in the middle rounds from Lomachenko, who, at a significant reach disadvantage, began getting inside to land body blows and connecting with combinations to the head.

-Fighting in a virtually empty arena amid the novel coronavirus pandemic, Lopez sealed the outcome with a flourish in the 12th round despite absorbing a shot that opened a nasty gash above his right eye in the closing seconds requiring stitches in the locker room.
+Fighting in a virtually empty arena amid the novel coronavirus pandemic, Lopez sealed the outcome with a flourish in the 12th round despite absorbing a shot that opened a nasty gash above his right eye in the closing seconds that required stitches in the locker room.

-“My son was the better man,” Lopez Sr. said with a championship belt slung over his left shoulder.
+“My son was the better man,” Lopez Sr. said, with a championship belt slung over his left shoulder.
 “We did something that everybody thought we couldn’t do.
 We outboxed him.
-We gave him a clinic, you know, I’m just so glad, man, that everything that I said came into existence.”
+We gave him a clinic, you know.
+I’m just so glad, man, that everything that I said came into existence.”

-The contract for the fight promoted by Top Rank and broadcast on ESPN did not include a rematch clause, per Lomachenko’s terms as the three-belt champion, thus leaving the two-time Olympic gold medalist at the mercy of Lopez and his team as to whether they would face one another again.
+The contract for the fight, which was promoted by Top Rank and broadcast on ESPN, did not include a rematch clause, per Lomachenko’s terms as the three-belt champion, thus leaving the two-time Olympic gold medalist at the mercy of Lopez and his team as to whether they would face one another again.

 Lopez dismissed any notion of a rematch, citing a victory that left no doubt about his standing as the far superior fighter.
-He outlanded Lomachenko 183-141, according to statistics from CompuBox, and connected on 148 power punches, at rate of 41 percent.
+He outlanded Lomachenko 183-141, according to statistics from CompuBox, and connected on 148 power punches, at a rate of 41 percent.

 That’s the highest percentage of power punches landed against Lomachenko, extending a troubling trend since he moved up from junior feather and featherweight.
 Lomachenko, who fought nearly 400 times as an amateur, did not immediately indicate if he would consider dropping back down for future bouts.

-Lopez Sr., meantime, is pushing for his son to move up to 140 pounds, although Lopez Jr. mentioned Devin Haney as a potential opponent at 135.
+Lopez Sr., meanwhile, is pushing for his son to move up to 140 pounds, although Lopez Jr. mentioned Devin Haney as a potential opponent at 135.
 Haney is the WBC regular champion, a lesser, more restrictive designation than the sanctioning body’s “franchise” champion belonging to Lopez.

 Haney issued a challenge to Lopez via his Twitter page shortly after the fight, as did Ryan Garcia, another standout in the lightweight division.